Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Discussion

 \section{Discussion}

-We proposed and analyzed a new multivariate, nonparametric two-sample test, which is a maximum mean discrepancy (MMD) test with respect to a class of functions having unit Radon total variation, of a given smoothness degree $k \geq 0$.
-We call this the Radon-Kolmogorov-Smirnov (RKS) test, and it generalizes the well-known Kolmogorov-Smirnov (KS) test to multiple dimensions and higher orders of smoothness.
+We proposed and analyzed a new multivariate nonparametric two-sample test, which is an integral probability metric (IPM) test with respect to a class of functions having unit Radon total variation of a given smoothness degree $k \geq 0$.
+We call this the Radon-Kolmogorov-Smirnov (RKS) test, and it can be seen as a generalization of the Kolmogorov-Smirnov (KS) test to multiple dimensions and higher orders of smoothness.

 The RKS test, like any statistical test, is not expected to be most powerful in all scenarios.
 Roughly, we expect the RKS test to be favorable in settings in which the given distributions $\popP$ and $\popQ$ differ in only a few directions in the ambient space; and higher orders of smoothness $k$ can be more sensitive to tail differences along these few directions.
 When $\popP$ and $\popQ$ differ in many or all directions, the more traditional kernel MMD test with (say) Gaussian kernel will probably perform better.